-Highlights of Prof. Hari’s research related to Neuroscience and Healthcare
+Highlights of Prof. Hari’s biomedical research

 Reading Increases the Compositionality of Visual Word Representations